learn-co-curriculum/cssi-4.8-python-string-methods/README.md

 ```
 in your command prompt.
 You'll be doing lots of printing, so remember this one!

-#User input
+#User Input
-In python, if you want to get text from a user, you can use the input() function.
+In python, if you want to get text from a user, you can use the raw_input() function.
 Let's try it out!
 ```
 >>> name = raw_input('Enter your name: ')
 Enter your name: Joseph